NCBI-Codeathons/SLEuth/README.md

 ### 3. Classifying New Data
 Once clusters have been found, data for new patients can be projected to the PCA coordinates and compared to each of the cluster centroids.
 New data can also be visualized using the UMAP projection to get visual information about the proximity to the clusters.

-# Run
-A newly admitted patient with the determined status of the initial 110K SNPs will be the input.
-The program will return the cluster this patient is assigned with.